UPDATED MARCH 2020

 Shopping Cart Abandonment Ecommerce Statistics

-37. According to a 2017 study by the Baymard Institute, 69.89% of customers abandon their online shopping carts (Baymard)
+37. According to ongoing research by the Baymard Institute, 69.57% of customers abandon their online shopping carts (Baymard)

 38. 22% of online shoppers abandon carts because of unexpected costs during the checkout process (Small Biz Trends)